AlirezaRoshanzamir/continuous-delivery-course/4-configuration-management/presentation.md

 Why?

 - What constitutes a particular version of your software?
-How can you reproduce a particular state of the software’s binaries and configuration that existed in the production environment?
+How can you reproduce a particular state of the software's binaries and configuration that existed in the production environment?
 - What was done when, by whom, and for what reason?
 Not only is this useful to know when things go wrong, but it also tells the story of your application.

 ------